mrodalgaard/language-log/README.md

  * [x] Common crash logs
  * [x] Common system logs from e.g. ~/Library/Logs/

 There are a whole bunch of standard and non-standard log formats out there.
-This is an attempt to reach the most common I bump into on a weekly basis.
+Create an [issue](https://github.com/mrodalgaard/language-log/issues/new) (or even better a PR) if you are missing a format.

 ## Tasks